EDs faring better under managed care

 It depends where you go, says Larry Bedard, MD, past president of the American College of Emergency Physicians in Irving, TX.
 In regions that have seen very high managed care penetration, the consensus is likely to be quite strong in favor of working with MCOs, says Bedard, director of emergency services at Doctors Medical Center, San Pablo and Pinole Campuses, in San Pablo and Pinole, CA.

-In areas where managed care penetration has been relatively low and most providers are only now undergoing the trauma of adapting to capitation and heavily discounted fees, the attitude will obviously be quite different, Bedard adds.
+In areas where managed care penetration has been relatively low and most providers are only now adapting to capitation and heavily discounted fees, the attitude will obviously be quite different, Bedard adds.
 "Many of us [in California] are quite comfortable with managed care and have done quite well.
 So, it also depends to some degree on how you are doing financially," he says.

-However, what concerns Bedard is the public's growing hostility toward health plans.
+What concerns Bedard, however, is the public's growing hostility toward health plans.
 That, coupled with the fact that many physicians and hospitals are themselves getting heavily into managed care by forming their own MCOs and joining health plan medical boards, could hurt providers, Bedard says.
 "I'm afraid physicians may get caught up in the carping against managed care that's coming back into vogue, this time by the public," he adds.
-This time providers may get painted with the same brush in the public's animosity toward payers.
+This time providers may get painted with the same brush in the publicanimosity toward payers.

 Margaret D. Sabin, MHA, chief executive officer of Steamboat Springs (CO) Health Care Association, an integrated system, welcomes the newfound attitude.
 The early animosity kept health plans and emergency physicians from recognizing the potential of EDs to link hospitals and primary care physicians into a truly integrated system.
 "What EDs have not been able to do because of all the feuding is define their role in an integrated managed care partnership," Sabin says.
 That process is only now beginning to occur, she adds.